-To illustrate, Chinese data show that in 2008, rural residential land comprised 165,300 square kilometers (km2), while urban construction land comprised phenomenon has appeared-that is, during the process of urbanization, cities need to increase available land to accommodate the residential and infrastructure needs of a large "floating population" of migrant workers.
+To illustrate, Chinese data show that in 2008, rural residential land comprised 165,300 square kilometers (km2), while urban construction land comprised 40,600 km2, just one-quarter that of rural residential land.1 The current problem in China is that a "double occupancy" phenomenon has appeared-that is, during the process of urbanization, cities need to increase available land to accommodate the residential and infrastructure needs of a large "floating population" of migrant workers.
 But since these rural migrant workers lack urban hukou and thus cannot put down roots in the city, they need to return to their rural homes, which of course also occupies land.